vboyev-MSFT/defender-docs/defender-endpoint/manage-tamper-protection-intune.md

 > [!IMPORTANT]
 > If you're using Microsoft Intune to manage Defender for Endpoint settings, make sure to set [DisableLocalAdminMerge](/windows/client-management/mdm/defender-csp#configurationdisablelocaladminmerge) to `true` on devices.
 >
 > When tamper protection is turned on, [tamper-protected settings](prevent-changes-to-security-settings-with-tamper-protection.md#what-happens-when-tamper-protection-is-turned-on) can't be changed.
-To avoid breaking management experiences, including Intune (and [Configuration Manager](manage-tamper-protection-configuration-manager.md)), keep in mind that changes to tamper-protected settings might appear to succeed but are actually blocked by tamper protection.
+To avoid breaking management experiences, including Intune (and [Configuration Manager](manage-tamper-protection-configuration-manager.md)), keep in mind that changes to tamper-protected settings might appear to succeed but are blocked by tamper protection.
 Depending on your particular scenario, you have several options available:
 >
-> - If you must make changes to a device which have been blocked by tamper protection, we recommend using [troubleshooting mode](enable-troubleshooting-mode.md) to temporarily disable tamper protection on the device.
-After troubleshooting mode ends, any changes made to tamper-protected settings are reverted to their configured state.
+> - If you must make changes to a device, and those changes are blocked by tamper protection, we recommend using [troubleshooting mode](enable-troubleshooting-mode.md) to temporarily disable tamper protection on the device.
+After the troubleshooting mode ends, any changes made to tamper-protected settings are reverted to their configured state.
 >
 > - You can use Intune or [Configuration Manager](manage-tamper-protection-configuration-manager.md) to exclude devices from tamper protection.
 >